 Furthermore, fencing of the site would adversely impact the movement of wildlife through the chaparral ESHA on this parcel.
-Therefore, the Commission finds it is necessary to limit fencing to the building pad area as required in Special Condition Three (3).
+Therefore, the Commission finds it is necessary to limit fencing to the building pad area and the corral as required in Special Condition Three (3).